 Dolphin gulls have a broadly grey appearance with red beaks and legs, and there are estimated to be up to 28,000 individuals in the South Atlantic.

-Highlights where the Dolphin Gull can be seen
+Spots where the Dolphin Gull can be observed

 Arrival at Port Stanley